OWASP/Go-SCP/src/file-management/README.md

 not allowed to directly supply data to any dynamic functions.
 In languages like PHP, passing user data to dynamic include functions is a serious security risk.
-Go is a compiled language which means there are no `include` functions, and libraries cannot be loaded dynamically.
+Go is a compiled language which means there are no `include` functions, and libraries aren't usually loaded dynamically[^1].

 File uploads should only be restricted to authenticated users.
 After guaranteeing that file uploads are only made by authenticated users,